-Eamon Grennan’s vivid new collection demonstrates once again the poet’s fidelity to the everyday nature of things, his attachment to “these light morsels / of the ordinary” from which he draws large, thought-provoking implications.
+Eamon Grennan’s Out of Breath demonstrates once again the poet’s fidelity to the everyday nature of things, his attachment to “these light morsels / of the ordinary” from which he draws large, thought-provoking implications.

 Preoccupied with process, he finds in breath itself the apt image for all that generates agitation, excitement and elegy.
 Maintaining their uneasy balance between the incandescent moment and enduring home truths, these richly voiced poems explore minute and major issues—from the “ink-tip” of a hare’s ear to the failure of speech in the face of violent public horror.
 Whether meditating on aspects of the natural world, childhood, sexual turbulence, or on a painting by Caravaggio, Pissarro or Vermeer, Grennan’s poems nudge us in their own concentrated way towards revelations that alter the way we understand this various world.